BOOKSVP/api-docs/source/index.html.md

   ]
 ```

-Return a list of all bookings your Organisation owns.
+Return a list of all invites your Organisation owns.
 You can optionally scope your request with parameters.

 ### HTTP Request